thk123/se4be-website/index.md

 A code review process improves code quality and shares knowledge amongst developers.
 This seminar will teach developers a system for efficently reviewing code, focusing on what is important to improve.

-**Having a code review process will simultaneously upskill your developers and improve the quality of your code.**
+**A code review process will upskill your developers and improve the quality of your code.**

 Code review _ensures that the code is understood by everyone_.
 This is necessary to ensure projects can be developed over a longer time frame as teams change.
 It also facilitates _organic sharing of coding best practices_ - ensuring new developers learn quickly.